 - TATE MODERN: Sip coffee overlooking the Thames River, then browse gallery after gallery of contemporary art.

-- TRAFALGAR SQUARE: London’s squares are the perfect place to sit down and people-watch.
+- TRAFALGAR SQUARE: London’s squares are the perfect place to sit down and people-watch, and Trafalgar Square is one of the best and most famous.
 Soak up their rich histories, or just watch the citizens of London pass you by.

-- TOWER BRIDGE: Watch the boats float by beneath you on this iconic river landmark.
+- TOWER BRIDGE: Watch the boats float past beneath you on this iconic river landmark.

-- THE TOWER OF LONDON: This impressive castle was a local prison all the way from the 12th century to the 1950’s!
+- THE TOWER OF LONDON: This impressive castle was a functioning local prison all the way from the 12th century all the way up until the 1940’s!